Batman (Jace Fox): Characterization

-While discussing the character's status quo in relocating to New York City, Ridley explained the series was intended to focus on a Batman story with a character whose ties were to the Fox family.
+While discussing the character's status quo in relocating to New York City, John Ridley explained the series was intended to focus on a Batman story with a character whose ties were to the Fox family.
 While Luke Fox's character was considered for the exploration, Ridley believed Tim to be a better fit due to Luke's character being established; it would have required reconceptualizing Luke to fit a new direction.
 Ridley believed that Jace also represented the discord within the Fox family in the narrative already being estranged from prior stories.
 He wanted to build off of those previous stories.
 Ridley intended for Jace's origin and approach to be different from one another.
 Original Batman operates using fear to make villains feel the same kind of fear he had when witnessing his parents' death.
 Jace was the individual who caused rifts in his family due to evading responsibility thanks to his father's wealth and influence within the criminal justice system.
 He seeks to both own up to his faults and ultimately inspire others (including African Americans) to do the right thing rather than wait for the criminal justice system to address moral failings.

 Ridley also intended for Jace's methods to include a reluctance in how he uses his wealth to fight crime, the character having witnessed how it can obstruct justice.
 He also operates with a different level of restraint which makes him more compliant with local law enforcement's methods.
 In the I am Batman series, the character is deputized as part of local law enforcement by the mayor.

 Fictional character biography

-Pre-Crisis on Infinite Earths
+Pre-Crisis

 Timothy Fox was the son of Wayne Enterprises CEO Lucius Fox.
 The two fell out due to Wayne's competitor Gregorian Falstaff, who fabricated evidence that Bruce Wayne was a slumlord.
 Protesting his father and his business, Tim joined a gang led by his friend Ron Watkins, who was secretly an employee of Falstaff.
 After learning the truth about Watkins and Falstaff, he left the gang and made up with his father.

-Later on, Tim fell in with the criminal group, The Terrible Trio, taking on the identity of The Vulture and attempting to rob guests of Bruce Wayne's penthouse, but was subdued and captured by Batman.
+Later on, Tim fell in with the criminal group called the Terrible Trio, taking on the identity of Vulture and attempting to rob guests of Bruce Wayne's penthouse, but was subdued and captured by Batman.